-Miscommunication is indeed the reason behind many flaws and misunderstandings in our day to day lives.
+Miscommunication is indeed the reason behind many flaws and misunderstandings in our day-to-day lives.
 They play no fewer roles in software engineering.

 Miscommunication is one of the main reasons behind software defects.

-Many a time clients themselves are not clear on their ideas and sometimes even if they are clear of their idea, they are not able to deliver it to software development and testing team.
+Many a time clients themselves are not clear on their ideas and sometimes even if they are clear of their idea, they are not able to deliver it to the software development and testing team.

 This gap in the understanding between the client and the software team is the reason behind many software defects.